 BIT BY NEIGHBOR’S DOG SHOULD I SUE?

 Our attorneys handle many dog bite cases in Minnesota every year.
-Unfortunately, many of those cases involve a dog that bit a neighbor.
+Not surprisingly, many of those cases involve a dog that bit a neighbor.
 Sometimes the dog bite or dog attack occurs when a neighbor comes to visit the dog owner.
-It may happen in the dog owner’s house or in the yard.
-However, in many instances, the dog runs into the street to bite a neighbor or the incident happens at a nearby park.
-Whether or not you should sue your neighbor because their dog bit you depends on several considerations – mostly how serious the injury is.
+It may happen in the dog owner’s house or in their yard.
+However, in many cases, the dog runs into the street to bite a neighbor, or the incident happens at a nearby park.
+Should you sue your neighbor because their dog bit you?
+The answer depends on several considerations – mostly how serious the injury is.